Last updated: November 1, 2018

 Tangerine has access to the entire network of Scotiabank ATMs.
 While Simplii Financial uses the CIBC ATMs.

-Simplii Financial announced at their launch in November, 2017 that they would no longer be charging fees for Interac transfers, which now gives them a slight edge over Tangerine.
+In November 2017, Simplii Financial announced that they would no longer be charging fees for Interac transfers, which now gives them a slight edge over Tangerine.

 Related: Stop Using Your Debit Card Canada!

 Tangerine offers mobile cheque deposits simply by snapping a picture of the cheque using their mobile app on your smartphone.
 What a time saver!
 Now I can just snap a picture anytime and anywhere and the money will quickly show up in my account.

 Tangerine was one of the first banks in Canada to offer this feature and other banks have been scrambling to catch up.